alme197112/asd-and-Rizzo.github.io/AntiInterview.md

 * Misses many points mentioned and usually Scrum  - - -
 * Includes many points mentioned and Kanban + + +

+How much of custom virtual global variables needed to be initialized boot developed application or subsytem?
+* 7 or more ----
+* 3 +